Easier (5 Seconds of Summer song): Music video

-The music video was released the same day as the single, 23 May 2019.
-It was directed by Grant Singer.
+The music video, directed by Grant Singer, was released the same day as the single.
 In the video, "Hemmings, wearing a leather ensemble and glitter eyeshadow, sings chained by the wrists to the roof of a blue-lit cave while guitarist Michael Clifford, bassist Calum Hood and drummer Ashton Irwin rock out in front of the candle-studded backdrop [...]
 In addition to the cave setting, the video also features a striking seductress and haunting scenes of the bandmates submerged in on orange-lit pool and individually strolling down a long hallway in which their headshots are set ablaze."

 The blue lighting prominent throughout the video follows the aesthetic of the single's artwork.
-4 symbols, representing each member, which were used in the teasers for the song, were also featured in the video as tattoos along the female dancer's spine as well as on a burning poster by the end.
+Four symbols, representing each member, were used in the teasers for the song and also appear in the video as tattoos along the female dancer's spine as well as on a burning poster at the end.

-As of March 2021, the video has over 55 million views.
+As of May 2025, the video has over 68 million views.